 The most effective treatment with a fast & safe recovery.

-Many people suffer from painful tendon problems and although physiotherapy or local steroid injections can provide some relief, often surgery has been the only available alternative for chronic sufferers.
+Many people suffer from painful tendon problems, and although physiotherapy, painkillers or local steroid injections can provide some relief, often surgery has been the only real solution to relief chronic pain.

-Shock wave therapy is an innovative and non-invasive treatment, proven to be a cost effective solution for conditions such as plantar fasciitis , heel pain (Achilles tendonopathy) and knee pain (patella tendonopathy).
-In fact, in medical studies a success rate of 90% has been reported in cases of Plantar Fasciitis and a 75% success rate for Achilles Tendonopathy.
+Extracorporeal Shockwave Therapy is an innovative and non – invasive treatment, proven to be a cost effective solution for condition such as plantar fasciitis ( heel pain), achilles tendinopathy, patella tendinopathy ( knee pain), medial tibial stress syndrome.
+In fact, in medical studies a success rate of 90% has been reported in cases of Plantar Fasciitis ( heel pain) and a 75% success rate for Achilles Tendinopathy.

-The effectiveness of the treatments for specific conditions has been reviewed & accepted by both NICE (National Institute of Health & Clinical Excellence), and FDA (US Food & Drug Administration).
-Furthermore, the use of shock wave therapy is now supported by many medical insurance companies.
-If you are planning to fund treatment through insurance, please check your policy details.
+The effectiveness of the treatments for specific condition has been reviewed & accepted in the UK by NICE ( National Institute of Health & Clinical Excellence ), and in the USA by FDA ( US Food & Drug Administration ).
+Furthermore, the use of Shockwave Therapy is now supported by many medical insurance companies.
+If you are planning to fund treatment through insurance, please check your policy.

-Shock wave therapy is a series of energetic shock waves applied to the area that needs treating.
-A shock wave is a purely mechanical wave and not an electric one, and initiates an inflammation-like condition in the tissue that is being treated.
+Shockwave therapy is a series of energetic waves delivered to the damaged tissue via a compressed air impulses.
+These waves are purely mechanical and do not use electricity, the initiates a response in the tissue that is being treated.

-The body responds by increasing the blood circulation and metabolism in the area, which in turn speeds up the body’s own healing process.
-The shockwave is delivered to the tissue via a compressed air impulse exerted by the equipment.
-The shockwave radiates out, extending to the entire area where pain occurs.
+The body responds by increasing the blood circulation and metabolism in the area of treatment, which in turn speeds up the body’s own healing process.

 Does it hurt?